minio/docs/source/operations/concepts/availability-and-resiliency.rst

       MinIO cannot recover any data stored on this erasure set.

 MinIO further mitigates the risk of erasure set failure by "striping" erasure set drives across each node in the pool.
-   MinIO automatically calculates the optimal erasure set size based on the number of nodes and drives.
+   MinIO automatically calculates the optimal erasure set size based on the number of nodes and drives, where the maximum set size is 16 (sixteen).
    It then selects one drive per node going across the pool for each erasure set, circling around if the erasure set stripe size is greater than the number of nodes.
    This topology improves resiliency to the loss of a single node, or even a storage controller on that node.